BribedJupiter/bribedjupiter/README.md

 systems and solutions in complex and dynamic environments. <bn>

 Most of my experience is in Java, C++, C, and Python.
 I'm familiar with the software lifecycle, and I enjoy writing a good test.
 I've used tools such as Mockito, Docker, Memcached, Insomnia, Swagger, HAProxy, Maven, CMake, Premake, and, of course, Git & GitHub.
 I've used graphics frameworks like LibGDX and Raylib, and I'm working through OpenGL now.

+Overall, I'd say I'm a passionate and driven student who loves to think big, work with others, and build great software.